News & Events

 Housing + Habitat Survey

-Housing + Habitat Survey The Housing + Habitat Survey will be taking place throughout Santa Cruz, Monterey, and San Benito Counties in 2024-2025.
-As a key component of the broader WUI Research for Resilience project, the survey focuses on those living in the wildland urban interface or “WUI,” the area where housing mixes in with…
+Housing + Habitat Survey The Housing + Habitat Survey took place throughout Santa Cruz, Monterey, and San Benito Counties in 2024-2025.
+As a key component of the broader WUI Research for Resilience project, the survey focused on those living in the wildland urban interface or “WUI,” the area where housing mixes in with or is…

 • ,